mohamed-tarek183/Image-Captioning-using-CNN-RNN/README.md

     * An **LSTM Layer** with `lstm_units` processes the embedded sequence, initialized with the image features from the encoder.
 The `return_sequences=True` argument ensures that the LSTM outputs a sequence of hidden states for each word.
     * A final **Dense Layer** with a `softmax` activation predicts the probability distribution over the vocabulary for each word in the output sequence.

 ## Sample Outputs

 Here are a couple of examples showcasing the generated captions from the model:
-## Sample Outputs

-Here are a couple of examples showcasing the generated captions from the model:
-## Sample Outputs

-Here are a couple of examples showcasing the generated captions from the model: